-Hiking Backpacks Reviews- The Ten Best Hiking Backpacks
+The Best Hiking Backpacks Reviews

 “Perfect for adventure racing, sports climbing, or trekking tours”

 If you are heading into the hills for a simple day hike then you can probably get away with a small hiking backpack and the Deuter Speed Lite is that pack.
 Designed with endurance athletes in mind, this is a great ultralight backpack, weighing just over 1lbs and is one of the best value small hiking backpacks on the market.
-It boasts four exterior pockets so there’s plenty of storage as well as a detachable hip belt and a comfortable padded back with an air-scape feature meaning air can get between you are the back of your pack – this will keep you cool and stop you getting sweaty, I highly recommend keeping an eye out for packs built like this when choosing the best backpack for hiking.
+It boasts four exterior pockets so there’s plenty of storage as well as a detachable hip belt and a comfortable padded back with an air-escape feature meaning air can get between you are the back of your pack – this will keep you cool and stop you getting sweaty, I highly recommend keeping an eye out for packs built like this when choosing the best backpack for hiking.

 “All-mighty guarantee – Osprey repairs all damage”

+Yes, another Osprey, but I can’t help it.
 This is the exact same backpack that I’ve been adventuring with for nearly ten years now.
 The best thing about Osprey is that they operate an all-mighty guarantee.
 This means that they will repair any damage done to your pack, no questions asked, for free.
 Forever.
 Osprey packs are expensive but you are effectively buying a pack for life.
 I’ve had my pack repaired once my Osprey, four years ago, and I will soon be sending it in for some more minor repairs to belt buckles and a ripped external pocket.
 The pack is extremely tough; in ten years of constant backpacking I have never damaged or ripped the main pack’s body and only minor things have broken (usually after five years!).
-The Osprey Argon is a big expedition backpack; it’s 85 litres, extremely comfortable thanks to the custom moulder hip belt, is compatible with hydration systems, has plenty of sections for storage and can easily be loaded up with a ton of stuff – I once strapped three tents to the outside and had a fourth tent on the inside plus cooking equipment, sleeping bags, food, clothes, electronics etc… You can fit everything in this pack and it will remain comfortable and manageable.
+The Osprey Aether 85 is a big expedition backpack; it’s 85 litres, extremely comfortable thanks to the custom moulder hip belt, is compatible with hydration systems, has plenty of sections for storage and can easily be loaded up with a ton of stuff – I once strapped three tents to the outside and had a fourth tent on the inside plus cooking equipment, sleeping bags, food, clothes, electronics etc… You can fit everything in this pack and it will remain comfortable and manageable.
 I cannot recommend Osprey enough and this one is a great osprey lightweight backpack.
-If you want to go for something even smaller, go for the best osprey daypack instead.
+If you want to go for something even smaller, go for the best Osprey daypack instead.

 “Keeping all your electronics safe”

 I’ve only had this pack for six months but I absolutely love it.
 Whilst it is not the most comfortable pack to carry on long hikes it is the best hiking backpack for photographers.
 It is super strong, probably the toughest pack I’ve ever owned, and is beautifully designed with photographers in mind.
 There are separate sections for lenses, cables, camera bodies etc and plenty of options to attach your tripod to the outside of the pack.
 Best of all, you can get into the pack from the top and from the front, meaning you can have your camera assembled and ready to go in record time.
 If you want to truly turn it into one of the best backpacks for hiking, I recommend pairing this with the peak design camera clip so you can carry your camera on your hip or on the chest strap of your bag, making it accessible in seconds.
-Its an excellent hiking camping backpack if you are an avid photographer.
+It’s an excellent hiking camping backpack if you are an avid photographer.

 If you are looking for the best backpack for an alpine expedition, search no more!
 The North Face Cobra is one of the best backpacks for hiking because it is specially designed for winter environments.
 The pack comes with a ski carrying system and a variety of removable components ideal for snowy journeys.
 It is a great backpacking backpack as well.